Chapter 4: Children

 Are there any circumstances where I do not need to comply with all the pre-action procedures?

-You may not have to complete all of these steps if it is not safe to do so or if your matter is urgent.
+You may not have to complete all of these steps if it is not safe to do so, if your matter is urgent or it is impractical to comply with the pre-action procedures (for example when you don’t have any way of contacting the other party).

-If you think that it would be unsafe to comply with any of these requirements or if your matter is urgent then you should get some legal advice as soon as possible as you may be eligible for an exemption from complying with these procedures.
+If you think have circumstances where you might not need to comply with the pre-action procedures or there is a reason it would be very difficult or impossible to comply with these requirements, you should get some legal advice as soon as possible to see if you might be eligible for an exemption from compliance.

 What if I receive a Notice of Intention?